 - Bad key.
-The key fob itself may be broken or has lost synchronization to your car.
+The key fob may be broken or have lost synchronization to your car.
 Try a spare key if you have one.
-If you don't have a spare key, here is how to order a new VW key.
+If you don’t have a spare key, here is how to order a new VW key.

 - Immobilizer problem.
 The keyless or security system is faulty.

 - Low battery in the key fob: If the battery in the key fob is low or dead, the vehicle may not be able to detect the key, and a warning message will appear.

 - Dirty or damaged key fob: If the key fob is dirty or damaged, the vehicle may not be able to detect the key properly.

 - Faulty keyless entry system: If the keyless entry system is malfunctioning, it may not be able to detect the key fob properly.